akarczmarz2000/ArtOfItAll-v2.0/README.md

 ## Features Left to Implement
 [Top](#table-of-content)
 ### UX Features
-* Sticky bar at the top with navigation bar, site title, company logo, page title, checkout button, sign up and sign in button
-* Sign In that will allow people to login with an account made on the page
-* Sign Up that allows people to create an account for the page
 * Has a link to chats that people have because of requests
 * Has checkout total and link to total bag
 * Page structure for multiple screen sizes made by Bootstrap
-* Links to the products page that has a drop down for different art types
 * Links to artist of certain type of art
 ### Home Features
-* Slide with art with the tag popular cycling through
+* Slide is created, filter with the rating needed
-* Show a list of popular art displayed in row of 4 on normal screen, 2 on smaller and 1 on smallest
-* Allow to refine popular by category and sort by different options
 ### Products Features
-* Picture of the art displayed in a grid with the product name above, price across the bottom of the picture and description underneath the picture
-* A filter section on the top of the page, this will be sticky underneath the main bar
-* The user will be able to filter by category and search bar
-* The user will be able to sort by different varibles like rating, alphabet ect
-* Clicking the picture will show more information about the image on a new page
-* When the add button is clicked the corrisponding is added to basket
+* When the add button is clicked the corrisponding product is added to basket
-* Search results will be displayed before image, with the keyword and number of results returned
+* Search needs to be added
-* The user will be able to choose a size and quantity before adding product to there bag
+* The size selection before adding product to there bag needs to be added
 ### Policies Features
 * The page will have three titles.
 Purchase, request and chat policies
 * These titles will have a download link to a copy of the policies